-- w Where appropriate, the secretariat permits valuers to operate to a small degree outside the geographical limitations approved for their areas of expertise. - As stylistic influence can extend beyond national boundaries a valuer may appropriately value certain works created in countries not specifically approved.
-For example, a valuer of 'French furniture 1715-1821' might value a work created in imitation of the French style in Hungary or Belgium without applying for reclassification. - Where an understanding of the works involved requires different background knowledge, as in European Chinoiserie porcelain and Chinese ceramics, the secretariat would not accept that a valuer's area of approval covers both areas. - w It is the valuer's responsibility to justify the grounds for stepping outside the approved limits, and the secretariat should be consulted beforehand. - w As a rule a geographical area should be described by giving the names of countries, continents or states in adjectival form. - Examples: Australian paintings after 1960 English and French furniture 1800-1900 African art - When it is inappropriate to list the names of all countries involved in the valuer's field, broader designations may be used.
-Definitions of the most common groups are included in the 'Glossary of terms for valuers', in Appendix D. - Examples: Southeast Asian sculptures before 1800 Melanesian art - w Limiting fields relating to stylistic or cultural boundaries rather than national ones is often appropriate and acceptable. - Examples: Hindu and Lamaist sculptures Wedgwood pottery of all periods Australian Indigenous material culture - Valuers specialising in the work of a single artist, a small group of artists, or in a tightly limited field of valuation may state geographical limitations using the name of the artist or through the parameters imposed by the field itself. - Examples: Norman Lindsay The New English Arts Club Art Nouveau - In certain disciplines whose content is limited, it is acceptable to use the phrase 'of all countries' or similar generalisations. - Examples: All coins and paper money after 1700 Photographs of all countries w Geographical limits may be omitted completely if they are not applicable in the valuer's area of expertise.
+- w Where appropriate, the Department permits valuers to operate to a small degree outside the geographical limitations approved for their areas of expertise. - W As stylistic influence can extend beyond national boundaries a valuer may appropriately value certain works created in countries not specifically approved.
+For example, a valuer of 'French furniture 1715-1821' might value a work created in imitation of the French style in Hungary or Belgium without applying for reclassification. - Where an understanding of the works involved requires different background knowledge, as in European Chinoiserie porcelain and Chinese ceramics, the Department would not accept that a valuer's area of approval covers both areas. - It is the valuer's responsibility to justify the grounds for stepping outside the approved limits, and the Department should be consulted beforehand. - w As a rule a geographical area should be described by giving the names of countries, continents or states in adjectival form.

+Examples: Australian paintings after 1960

+English and French furniture 1800-1900